Outflows, cores and magnetic field orientations in W43-MM1 as seen by ALMA: Discussion

-\emph{(ii)} Outflows oriented 50-70$^\circ$ to their hosting cores: such a configuration does not match any expectations from the models of launching and/or propagation of outflows.
-In order to come up with a more physical explanation, we tested bi-modal synthetic populations.
-The fiducial synthetic distributions of angles presented in Sect.~\ref{s:results} only contain single populations, meaning (e.g.) that in our "50$^\circ$-70$^\circ$" distribution all the angle differences are between 50$^\circ$ and 70$^\circ$ in the 3D space.
-Instead, the bi-modal synthetic populations have a percentage $n_{\%}$ of 3D vector pairs with angle differences within a certain angle range and the complementary fraction of vector pairs, $1-n_{\%}$, within another angle range.
-We found a good correlation of the observations with a bi-modal population where 85\% of the outflows are randomly oriented and 15\% are orthogonally oriented to their respective core, in line with the assumption of Sect.~\ref{ss:flotvsbf}.
-However, given the size of our sample, it is statistically not possible to discriminate between the 50-70$^\circ$, a random, or an 85\% random plus 15\% orthogonal populations.
+Commenting on the possibility that outflows are oriented 50-70$^\circ$ to their hosting cores, it is important to note that this type of configuration does not match any expectations from the models of launching and/or propagation of outflows.
+In order to come up with a more physical explanation, we tested bimodal synthetic populations.
+The fiducial synthetic distributions of angles presented in Sect.~\ref{s:results} only contain single populations, meaning, for example, that in our "50$^\circ$-70$^\circ$" distribution all of the angle differences are between 50$^\circ$ and 70$^\circ$ in the 3D space.
+Instead, the bimodal synthetic populations have a percentage $n_{\%}$ of 3D vector pairs with angle differences within a certain angle range and the complementary fraction of vector pairs, $1-n_{\%}$, within another angle range.
+We found a good correlation of the observations with a bimodal population where 85\% of the outflows are randomly oriented and 15\% are orthogonally oriented to their respective core, which is in line with the assumption from Sect.~\ref{ss:flotvsbf}.
+However, given the size of our sample, it is not statistically possible to discriminate between the 50-70$^\circ$ orientation, a random orientation, or an 85\% random population plus a 15\% orthogonal population.